hoverguys/binfon/README.md

 # Absolutely Worthless Binfon

-Takes all your precious fonts and puts them in the BIN!
+Takes all your precious fonts and puts them in BINs!

 Allows embedding of bitmap fonts into easily embeddable binary blobs.

+## Building

+`zig build` builds two targets:
+- `binfon` is the actual executable that runs the bdf to bin transformation (see Usage below)
+- `binfon-viewer` takes a .bin and prints its glyphs to console

+## Usage

 The inputs must be a .bdf file and a .json configuration file.
 The JSON configuration file must be formatted as follows: